 - Vanderbilt's increasing disdain every time Granddad signs something without reading it.

-- We find out that between season 3 and 4 Uncle Ruckus is not only started running for mayor, he ran for president and almost won.
+- We find out that between Season 3 and 4, Uncle Ruckus has not only started running for mayor, he ran for president and almost won.

 - The cold open, and the scene in the episode proper, in which Granddad comes out of a mobile home with no pants, pistol in his hand: